stellar-fox/ansible-playbooks/api.docs.deploy/README.md

     sudo dnf install ansible

+#### Creating a release on Github (Prerequisite)

+The newer release must be created first on Github with a tag bearing semantic versioning scheme
+(ie: v.X.Y.ZZ) To create a release on Github, tag the master branch with signed annotated tag.

+    git tag -s v.X.Y.ZZ
+    git push origin --tags

+Update **`tag`** and **`tag_2_less`** in `config.json`
+file to the current tag and tag two releases less than current in order to rotate release stack on production server.

 ### Playbook
-This playbook builds the newest release of API Documentation and deploys the _build_ package to the server.
+This playbook builds the release that is specified in `config.json`'s **`tag`** property and deploys the _build_ package to the server.